 Given all the information you have collected so far, you may be able to predict that if, for example, you have 200,000 pages to scan and your scanner can realistically scan about 2000 pages per day, then it will take 100 days, with one person and a scanner/computer.
 Or if you work with two teams, each with a scanner/computer, it will 50 days, with two scanning teams.

 But this example is only a guess and it assumes optimal conditions.
 The real amount of time may be much higher.
 It will depend on the quality of the paper, the quality of the print, the speed not only of the scanner but also of the computer, and the speed and accuracy of your staff.
 For example abnormal documents may need to be scanned page-by-page manually, while normal A4 paper can be more easily processed via the feeder tray.
 At the end of the day, only a pilot test with a sample of your documents will tell you really how long it will take.

 Note: this concerns only the digitisation of the documents, meaning the scanning and naming.
 It does not include the time required for indexing the documents in a database, which will be done at a later stage.

 Now you’re ready to get started!
 As you begin the scanning phase, here are a few things to keep in mind:

 Naming and filing of documents

 - Remember, each document is to be given a systematic name, using the file naming convention that you developed.
 The names are to be attributed at the time of scanning the document.
-For suggestions on how to develop an appropriate file naming system, see the HURIDOCS blog post https://www.huridocs.org/2016/07/file-naming-conventions-why-you-want-them-and-how-to-create-them/
+For suggestions on how to develop an appropriate file naming system, see our blog post on this topic.

 - Check whether there are pages with text on recto and verso (pages with text on both front and back pages)